Weyaaron/nvim-training/Readme.md

 - Implement puzzles.
 A solution to the current task should be obvious and small, at most a few keystrokes on a vanilla setup.
 - Competing with others.
 Your progress matters to you, not to others.
 - Provide help/guides on how to solve a particular task.
 Basic familiarity with vim is assumed.
-- Constrain the user on how to solve a particular task
+- Constrain the user on how to solve a particular task.
+- Support for everyones personal setup.
+Some settings may mess up some tasks, but support for these cases is limited.
+I try to accomodate about 80% of the users.

 # How to get started with contributing
 Contributions are welcome!
 Any input is appreciated, be it a bug report, a feature request, or a pull request.